grafana/grafana/docs/sources/fundamentals/intro-histograms/index.md

 For more information about histogram visualization options, refer to [Histogram]({{< relref "../../panels-visualizations/visualizations/histogram/" >}}).

 Histograms only look at _value distributions_ over a specific time range.
 The problem with histograms is that you cannot see any trends or changes in the distribution over time.
-This is where heatmaps become useful.
+This is where Histograms become useful.

 ## Heatmaps